Location: Pebble Beach, California

 In keeping with Stevenson’s core values, we seek candidates who demonstrate a commitment to equity and inclusion.
 Stevenson is an equal opportunity employer and does not discriminate on the basis of race, color, religion, sex, gender identity, national origin, age, disability, marital status, sexual orientation, or any other characteristic protected by law.
 Candidates from underrepresented backgrounds are encouraged to apply.

 Stevenson is pleased to offer transportation support and accommodations, as needed, along with an introduction to the local area, for those candidates who travel from outside of the region for on-campus employment interviews.

 In addition to competitive salary, Stevenson is pleased to provide a comprehensive benefits package including Anthem Blue Cross health insurance plans and generous retirement plan contributions.
 Housing support is offered for eligible employees.
 Resources to support advanced degree work, as well as participation in professional conferences, workshops, summer study, and travel, are also available.
-Lunch is provided daily when school is in session.
+Delicious meals are provided throughout the day when school is in session.

-All Stevenson faculty members support the School toward the following overriding goals.
+All Stevenson faculty members are expected to support the School toward the following overriding goals.

 - Help students to develop honor and integrity

 - Teach students to engage productively and peacefully with others

 - Nurture students’ ambitions and healthy pursuit of excellence